rule

 Text 26

 'O alas, killed is he who in the past protected us all!
-O, Râvana, cause of our cries, to whom must the state of Lankâ, overcome by the enemy, turn for shelter, now that it is bereft of your good self?
+O, Rāvana, cause of our cries, to whom must the state of Lankā, overcome by the enemy, turn for shelter, now that it is bereft of your good self?
 (Vedabase)

 Text 27

-O greatest patron, as a result of having fallen under the influence of lusty desires, had you really no idea of how mother Sîtâ could put you in a situation like this.
+O greatest patron, as a result of having fallen under the influence of lusty desires, had you really no idea of how mother Sītā could put you in a situation like this.
+(Vedabase)

 Text 28

-O glory of the dynasty, because of what you did are we and the state of Lankâ now without a protector and is your body there as fodder for the vultures and your soul destined for hell [compare B.G.
+Because of what you did, oh glory of the dynasty, we and the state of Lankā are now without a protector, your body is there as fodder for the vultures and your soul is destined for hell [compare B.G.
 16: 19].'

-O glory of the dynasty, because of what you did are we and the state of Lankâ now without a protector and is your body there as fodder for the vultures and your soul destined for hell [compare B.G.
-16:19].'
+O glory of the dynasty, because of what you did are we and the state of Lankā now without a protector and is your body there as fodder for the vultures and your soul destined for hell [compare B.G.
+16: 19].'
 (Vedabase)

 Text 29

-S'rî S'uka said: 'On the approval of the King of Kosala [Râma] performed, of the [Râvana] family, Vibhîshana the funeral rites that for a deceased one have to be observed to save him from hell.
+S'rī S'uka said: 'Vibhīshana with the approval of the King of Kosala [Rāma] performed for the family the funeral rites that for a deceased one have to be observed in order to save him from hell.

-S'rî S'uka said: 'On the approval of the King of Kosala [Râma] performed, of the [Râvana-] family, Vibhîshana the funeral rites that for a deceased one have to be observed to save him from hell.
+S'rī S'uka said: 'On the approval of the King of Kosala [Rāma] performed, of the [Rāvana] family, Vibhīshana the funeral rites that for a deceased one have to be observed to save him from hell.
 (Vedabase)

 Text 30

-Next found the Supreme Lord in an as'oka forest His love back taking shelter in a small cottage at the foot of a s'ims'apâ [as'oka] tree, very lean from suffering the separation from Him.
+Next found the Supreme Lord in an as'oka forest His love back taking shelter in a small cottage at the foot of a s'ims'apā [as'oka] tree, very lean from suffering the separation from Him.
+(Vedabase)

 Text 31

-Râma finding His dearmost wife so poor off became very compassionate with her while her lotus-like mouth, the moment she saw her beloved, was overwhelmed by a great joy.
+Rāma finding His dearmost wife so poor off became very compassionate with her while her lotus-like mouth, the moment she saw her beloved, was overwhelmed by a great joy.
+(Vedabase)

 Text 32

-The Supreme Lord, putting Vibhîshana in charge of the rule over Lankâ's Râkshasas for the duration of a kalpa, placed her on his vehicle and got in Himself together with Hanumân and the brothers [Lakshmana and Sugrîva the commander] to return to the home town [Ayodhyâ] and to conclude the term of the vow [to stay away for 14 years].
+The Supreme Lord put Vibhīshana in charge of the rule over Lankā's Rākshasas for the duration of a kalpa.
+He placed Sītā on His vehicle and then Himself ascended together with Hanumān and the brothers [Lakshmana and Sugrīva the commander] to return to His home town [Ayodhyā] and conclude the period of the vow [that He would stay away for fourteen years].

-The Supreme Lord, putting Vibhîshana in charge of the rule over Lankâ's râkshasas for the duration of a kalpa, placed her on his vehicle and got in Himself together with Hanumân and the brothers [Lakshmana and Sugrîva the commander] to return to the home town [Ayodhyâ] finishing the time of the vow [to stay away for 14 years].
+The Supreme Lord, putting Vibhīshana in charge of the rule over Lankā's Rākshasas for the duration of a kalpa, placed her on his vehicle and got in Himself together with Hanumān and the brothers [Lakshmana and Sugrīva the commander] to return to the home town [Ayodhyā] and to conclude the term of the vow [to stay away for 14 years].
 (Vedabase)

 Text 33

-On the road was He showered by a choice of fragrant flowers offered by the higher class to honor His uncommon activities and were the seer of the absolute truth [Brahmâ] and those belonging to him of great jubilation.
+To celebrate His uncommon activities He on His way was showered with a choice of fragrant flowers offered by the higher class and was joyfully praised by the seer of the Absolute Truth [Brahmā] and those belonging to him.

-On the road was He showered by a choice of fragrant flowers offered by the higher class in honor of His uncommon activities and were the Seer of the Absolute Truth [Brahmâ] and those belonging to him of great jubilation.
+On the road was He showered by a choice of fragrant flowers offered by the higher class to honor His uncommon activities and were the seer of the absolute truth [Brahmā] and those belonging to him of great jubilation.
 (Vedabase)

 Text 34

+Lord Rāmacandra, the One of Great Compassion, was very sorry to hear that His brother Bharata was lying down on a kus'a mat, had matted locks, ate barley cooked in cow's urine and had covered Himself with tree bark.

 The One of Great Compassion was very sorry to hear how His brother Bharata with matted locks was lying down on a kus'a mat, ate from barley cooked in cows urine and had covered Himself with tree bark.

-The One of Great Compassion was very sorry to hear how His brother Bharata with matted locks was lying down on a Kus'a mat, ate from barley cooked in cows urine and had covered Himself with tree bark.
 (Vedabase)

 Text 35-38

+Bharata, hearing about His arrival, took the two sandals on His head [that Rāma had left behind on the throne to represent Him] and came, accompanied by all citizens, the ministers and the priests, to welcome His eldest brother.
+Departing from His camp Nandigrāma, He was accompanied by songs, the sounds of musical instruments, the constant recitation of mantras performed by brahmins, by gold embroidered flags on golden chariots that were pulled by the most beautiful, with gold caparisoned horses, and by soldiers in gold covered armor.
+Approaching in procession with nicely dressed courtesans and servants, as also with soldiers on foot and everything else that would befit a royal reception, like the wealth of all kinds of jewelry, He fell down at the lotus feet with an ecstatic love that softened the core of His [ascetic] heart and filled His eyes with tears.

-Bharata hearing of the arrival took the two sandals on His head [that Râma had left behind on the throne to represent Him] and went, accompanied by all citizens, the ministers and the priests, out to welcome His eldest brother.
-Departing from His camp Nandigrâma were there songs, the sounds of musical instruments, the constant recitation of mantras by brahmins, with gold embroidered flags on golden chariots pulled by the most beautiful, with gold caparisoned, horses and soldiers in gold-covered armor.
+Bharata hearing of the arrival took the two sandals on His head [that Rāma had left behind on the throne to represent Him] and went, accompanied by all citizens, the ministers and the priests, out to welcome His eldest brother.
+Departing from His camp Nandigrāma were there songs, the sounds of musical instruments, the constant recitation of mantras by brahmins, with gold embroidered flags on golden chariots pulled by the most beautiful, with gold caparisoned, horses and soldiers in gold-covered armor.
 In procession with nicely dressed courtesans and servants and also soldiers on foot and everything else that would befit a royal reception, like a wealth of all kinds of jewelry, fell He down at the lotus feet in an ecstatic love that softened the core of His [ascetic] heart and filled His eyes with tears.

-Bharata hearing of the arrival took the two sandals on His head [that Râma had left behind on the throne to represent Him] and went, accompanied by all citizens, the ministers and the priests, out to receive His eldest brother.
-Departing from His camp Nandigrâma were there songs, the sounds of musical instruments, the constant recitation of mantra's by brahmins, with gold embroidered flags on golden chariots pulled by the most beautiful, with gold harnessed, horses and soldiers in gold-covered armor.
-In procession with nicely dressed courtesans and servants and also soldiers on foot indeed and everything more that would befit a royal reception like a mass of all kinds of jewelry, fell He down at the lotus feet in an ecstatic love that softened the core of His [ascetic] heart and moistened His eyes.
 (Vedabase)

 Text 39-40

+Placing the two slippers before His brother, He stood with folded hands and tears in His eyes.
+He thereupon was embraced by Rāma who, bathing Him with the water from His eyes, held Him in His arms for a long time.
+Rāma, Lakshmana and Sītā together offered the scholars and the others worthy of worship personally their obeisances and also received these in return from all the citizens.

 Placing the two slippers with folded hands before His golden brother embraced He Him with His cheeks wet, bathing Him in His arms for a long time with the water from His eyes.
-Râma, together with Lakshmana and Sîtâ, personally offered the learned and the others worthy of worship their obeisances and received them also back from all the citizens.

-Placing the two slippers with folded hands before His golden brother embraced He Him with tears in His eyes, bathing Him in His arms for a long time with the water from His eyes.
-Râma, together with Lakshmana and Sîtâ, personally offered the learned and the others worthy of worship their obeisances and received them also back from all the citizens.
+Rāma, together with Lakshmana and Sītā, personally offered the learned and the others worthy of worship their obeisances and received them also back from all the citizens.
 (Vedabase)

 Text 41